Geography of Nepal: Terai

 Terai is a low land region containing some hill ranges.
 Looking out for its coverage, it covers 17% of the total area of Nepal.
 The Terai (also spelt Tarai) region begins at the Indian border and includes the southernmost part of the flat, intensively farmed Gangetic Plain called the Outer Terai.
 By the 19th century, timber and other resources were being exported to India.
 Industrialization based on agricultural products such as jute began in the 1930s and infrastructure such as roadways, railways and electricity were extended across the border before it reached Nepal's Pahad region.

 The Outer Terai is culturally more similar to adjacent parts of India's Bihar and Uttar Pradesh than to the Pahad of Nepal.
 Nepali is taught in schools and often spoken in government offices, however, the local population mostly uses Maithali, Bhojpuri and Tharu languages.

-The Outer Terai ends at the base of the first range of foothills called the Siwaliks or Churia.
-This range has a densely forested skirt of coarse alluvium called the Bhabhar.
+The Outer Terai ends at the base of the first range of foothills called the Chure Hills or Churia.
+This range has a densely forested skirt of coarse alluvium called the Bhabar.
 Below the Bhabhar, finer, less permeable sediments force groundwater to the surface in a zone of springs and marshes.
 In Persian, terai refers to wet or marshy ground.
 Before the use of DDT this was dangerously malarial.
 Nepal's rulers used this for a defensive frontier called the char kose jhadi (four kos forest, one kos equaling about three kilometers or two miles).

-Above the Bhabhar belt, the Siwaliks rise to about 700 m with peaks as high as 1000 m, steeper on their southern flanks because of faults are known as the Main Frontal Thrust.
+Above the Bhabar belt, the Chure Hills rise to about 700 m with peaks as high as 1000 m, steeper on their southern flanks because of faults are known as the Main Frontal Thrust.
 This range is composed of poorly consolidated, coarse sediments that do not retain water or support soil development so there is virtually no agricultural potential and sparse population.

-In several places beyond the Siwaliks, there are dūn valleys called Inner Terai.
+In several places beyond the Chure, there are dūn valleys called Inner Terai.
 These valleys have productive soil but were dangerously malarial except to indigenous Tharu people who had genetic resistance.
 In the mid-1950s DDT came into use to suppress mosquitos and the way was open to settlement from the land-poor hills, to the detriment of the Tharu.

 The Terai ends and the Pahad begin at a higher range of foothills called the Lower Himalayan Range.